grounds/grounds.io/README.md

     REPOSITORY="<you repository>" make pull

+>Pulling all language stack images can take a long time and a lot of space.
+However, only ruby image is mandatory when running the test suite.

+Pull a specific language stack image:

+    docker pull grounds/exec-ruby

 ### Set Docker remote API url

 You need to specify a Docker remote API url to connect with.

     export DOCKER_URL="https://127.0.0.1:2375"

-N.B.
 If your are using Docker API through `https`, your `DOCKER_CERT_PATH` will be mounted has a volume inside the container.

-Be careful: boot2docker enforces tls verification since version 1.3.
+>Be careful: boot2docker enforces tls verification since version 1.3.

 ### Launch the web application